chadagreene/ITS_LIVE/documentation/itslive_regions_documentation.md

 [&larr; Back to ITS\_LIVE main page](../README.md)

 # `itslive_regions` documentation
-The `itslive2geo` function displays a world map with ITS\_LIVE mosaic regions labeled.
+The `itslive_regions` function displays a world map with ITS\_LIVE mosaic regions labeled.

 ## Syntax